aristanetworks/avd-workshops/workshops/git.md

 Git makes collaboration easy by allowing multiple people to merge their changes into one source.
 Regardless of whether you work solo or as part of a team, Git will be useful for you.

+Here is a summary of the basic commands will be working with:

+- git config
+- git status
+- git init
+- git add
+- git commit
+- git log
+- git branch
+- git switch
+- git diff
+- git restore

 ## Installation & setup

 ### Installation